 The Spruce / Evgeniya Vlasova

-Some people like the fruits that succeed the flowers of crabapple trees, while others don't, regarding them as too messy.
+Some people like the fruits that succeed the flowers of crabapple trees (Malus spp.), while others don't, regarding them as too messy.
 If you enjoy watching wild birds in winter, consider tolerating the mess, since the fruits do draw birds and can even offer some ornamental value.
 The popular Malus sargentii has pink buds that open white, but for pink flowers, you'll want to grow Malus 'Robinson' (25 ft. tall).
+Crabapples can be toxic to animals.

 Continue to 5 of 11 below. -